nhudinh2103/etlt-pipeline-google-cloud/README.md

 The deployment process follows a CI/CD approach:
 1. Data engineer commits code to GitHub repository
 2. GitHub Actions triggers CI/CD job on new commits
-3. On successful tests, code is deployed to GCS bucket
+3. On successful tests, code is deployed using Github Runners copy source to PVC (mounted from NFS VM) self hosted in GKE
-4. Cloud Composer (Airflow) automatically syncs code from GCS bucket
+4. Airflow scheduler pod automatically syncs code from GCS bucket
 </details>

 ### Pipeline Components